 Take a quick look at your marketing plan.
-Skip to the part where it talks about how your company and going to leverage messenger to marketing directly to your customers, and build a relationship based on open one-to-one communication.
+Skip to the part where it talks about how your company are going to leverage messenger to market directly to your customers, and build a relationship based on open one-to-one communication.

 Are you back?
 I’m guessing that didn’t take long?

 Most businesses don’t have messenger as part of their marketing plan.
 They’ll surely have a website, social media and Google Ads so why no messenger marketing?

 - Facebook messenger has 1.3 billion people using it every month.

 - WhatsApp has over 1.5 billion users with over 600 million messages sent each month